yagosansz/yagosansz.github.io/_posts/rubocop/2021-11-09-patrolling-code-base-rubocop.markdown

 It's pretty common for organizations to define their own custom *.rubocop.yml* file.
 For instance, [Shopify has their own RuboCop](https://ruby-style-guide.shopify.dev/) template that is based on the Ruby Style Guide.

 I'd advise to start with a straigthforward template that you can tailor to your needs.
-When I was setting up my RuboCop configuration file for the first time, I used the two templates below as a guides:
+When I was setting up [my first RuboCop configuration file](https://github.com/yagosansz/alexandria/blob/main/.rubocop.yml), I used the two templates below as a guides:

 1. [ChaelCodes/ConfBuddies *.rubocop.yml*](https://github.com/ChaelCodes/ConfBuddies/blob/main/.rubocop.yml)